codenet/understanding-rust-vmm/vmm-reference-gdt.md

 ```rs
 pub fn create_kvm_segment_for(&self, index: usize) -> Option<kvm_segment>
 ```
-This method creates and returns `kvm_segmet` for the GDT entry at given index.
+This method creates and returns `kvm_segment` for the GDT entry at given index.
 <br/><br/>

 ### `write_to_mem`